smouksassi/coveffectsplot/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is a new submission
+* This is a prelease to cran

-* I could not reproduce the warning locally or on win-builder

 ## Reverse dependencies